 The Company has an asset purchase agreement with Teck Cominco Limited ("Teck Cominco") to acquire the mill buildings, shop facilities, tailings dam, associated land, permits and back-in rights at the past producing Afton mine.
 Under the terms of the agreement with Teck Cominco, the Company will acquire the aforementioned assets for a total price of \$28.5-million by issuing 18.5 million shares and paying \$10-million cash.
-The Company has issued 8.5 million shares to Teck Cominco and will issue five million shares and pay \$5-million cash (\$3.0-million already paid) on or before the first anniversary, and issue an additional five million shares and pay \$5-million cash on or before the second anniversary.
+The Company has issued 13.5 million shares to Teck Cominco and has paid \$5.0 million cash.
+The remaining cash payment and shares are due on or before November 26, 2007.
 Teck Cominco has retained 1.5-per-cent net smelter royalty with respect to each of the Rainbow and DM/Audra agreements, which can be purchased for \$3-million per agreement.
-Upon termination of its back-in rights on the Rainbow and DM/Audra properties, Teck Cominco will retain a 1.5-per-cent net smelter royalty with respect to each of the Rainbow and DM/Audra agreements, which can be purchased for \$3-million per agreement.
+Upon termination of its back-in rights on the Rainbow and DM/Audra properties, Teck Cominco will retain a 1.5-per-cent net smelter royalty with respect to each of the Rainbow and DM/Audra agreements, which can be purchased for \$3-million per agreements.

-As previously mentioned, the Company announced that drilling commenced on the wholly owned copper-gold Afton project located near Kamloops, in south-central British Columbia.
+As previously mentioned, the Company is drilling on the wholly owned copper-gold Afton project located near Kamloops, in south-central British Columbia.
 Two diamond drill rigs have been commissioned to complete up to 50,000 metres of drilling.
-The drill program is designed to explore on a property-wide scale that will test deep targets below the Ajax pits and expand the preliminary resources below and on strike at the Rainbow and DM zones.
+The drill program is designed to explore on a property-wide scale that will test deep targets below the Ajax pits and expand the preliminary resources below and on strike at the DM zone.